madmaw/LD33/README.md

 * Can reverse direction by shooting (no longer compounds)
 * Switched to using closure compiler for compression
 * The browser back button and reload button respect the current level and can be able to be used to go back to the start or restart (back) the current level (refresh)
-* Concentric circles level should ìtwistî for every difficulty level
+* Concentric circles level should ‚Äútwist‚Äù for every difficulty level
 * Restart on current level when dying
 * Analytics should track individual levels
-* Touch controls should shoot on release and decide if itís a jump between touch and release
+* Touch controls should shoot on release and decide if it‚Äôs a jump between touch and release
 * Add enemy that works like a spike, but can be shot (maneater plant)
 * Maybe incorporate more powerful shots when the touch is held longer
 * Level select screen